Overview

 Teaching and learning

-Sessions for the core courses will be delivered entirely in-person at the John Rylands Research Institute & Library.
-In each core course session, students will interact with practicing librarians and archivists mostly drawn from the Rylands and the Main Library.
-Occasionally, practitioners from other local cultural institutions may visit and teach.
-In these sessions, students will engage directly with rare and unique material from the collections of the Rylands (e.g., items of world-historical cultural significance in media ranging from cuneiform to parchment to photographs) and/or with technologies utilized by library staff (e.g., the proprietary preservation software Preservica, the open-source programming language Python, a suite of digital imaging software and hardware used for remote visits and digitization projects).
+Sessions for the semester 1 compulsory modules will be delivered entirely in-person at the John Rylands Research Institute & Library.
+In each compulsory module session, students will interact with practicing librarians and archivists from the Rylands and the Main Library and occasionally from other local cultural institutions.
+In these sessions, students will engage directly with rare and unique material from the collections of the Rylands (e.g., items of world-historical cultural significance in media ranging from parchment to photographs) or with important sector-standard technologies (e.g., the electronic file archiving tool DROID and the International Image Interoperability Framework which undergirds digital collections of libraries and archives around the world).

-Each course session will begin with hands-on activities that introduce core concepts through physical action and social interaction (though, always accommodating any accessibility needs of neurodiverse students or students with mobility limitations).
-After each session's activities students will participate in small-group or full-seminar discussions during the second half of each course.
-Students will then be expected to read scholarship about that session's activities and discussions following the meeting.
-Weekly summative assessments will include reflections that synthesize each session's activities, discussions, and reading by asking students to reflection on the session and make that reflection visible to their peers using the Blackboard discussion board tool.
+Each week, students will participate in with hands-on activities that introduce core concepts through physical action and social interaction (though, always accommodating any accessibility needs of neurodiverse students or students with mobility limitations).
+Students will also receive lectures on the fundamental concepts and theories of libraries and archives.
+Students will be expected to read scholarship about that session's activities and lectures .
+Weekly summative assessments will include reflections that synthesise each session's activities, discussions, and reading by asking students to reflection on the session and make that reflection visible to their peers using the Canvas discussion board tool.
 Every other week summative assessments will require students to write authentic documents commonly produced in libraries and archives, including:

 - equality and equity impact assessment